fermitools/htvault-config/README.md

 Put most of the configuration for now in a new file you create called `/etc/htvault-config/config.d/parameters.sh`.

-First, set a required parameter:
+First, set this required parameter:
 ```
 MYFQDN=`uname-n`
 ```